Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

 Weihrauch reducibility is defined in terms of a resource-sensitive oracle-computation for search problems, but there is also a reducibility notion for search problems that is not resource-sensitive (like Turing reduction).
 This notion is usually referred to as {\em generalized Weihrauch reducibility} \cite{HiJo16}.
 However, this should be the most standard reducibility for search problems (multi-valued functions), and a complex name like this is not desirable.
 The definition of this reducibility is exactly the same as that of Turing reducibility, except that a partial multi-valued function $g$ is used as an oracle.
-A finitistic device called an oracle machine is exactly the same as in Turing reducibility, except that the behavior when $g(z)$ is accessed during the computation is different: If $g(z)$ is undefined (i.e., $z\not\in{\rm dom}(g)$), the computation will never terminate.
+A finitistic device called an oracle machine is exactly the same as in Turing reducibility, except that the behavior when $g(z)$ is accessed during the computation is different: If $g(z)$ is undefined (i.e., $z\not\in{\rm dom}(g)$), the computation will never terminate\footnote{In the case where $g$ is a partial {\em single-valued} function, essentially the same model of relative computation has been studied, e.g.~by Sasso \cite{Sas75}, Goodman \cite{Goo78}, and van Oosten \cite[Section 1.4.5]{vOBook}.
+Note that this relative computation model performs ``serial'' computations (i.e., no parallel computations are allowed when accessing the oracle $g$).}.
 If $g(z)$ has more than one value, the computation will branch into several, resulting in a non-deterministic computation.

 Roughly speaking, this notion is a fusion of Weihrauch reducibility and Turing reducibility, so this article will refer to this reducibility as Turing-Weihrauch reducibility instead of generalized Weihrauch reducibility.
-To be more precise, we say that $f$ is {\em Turing-Weihrauch reducible to $g$} (written $f\leq_{TW}g$) if, in a $g$-relative computation $\varphi^g$ as described above, if $x\in{\rm dom}(f)$ then, along any path of the nondeterministic computation $\varphi^g$, the computation halts and outputs a solution for $f(x)$.
-For the details of the definition, see e.g.~\cite{HiJo16,Kih21}.
+To be more precise, we say that $f$ is {\em Turing-Weihrauch reducible to $g$} (written $f\leq_{TW}g$)\footnote{If $f$ and $g$ are partial single-valued functions on $\N$, note that $f$ is Turing-Weihrauch reducible to $g$ if and only if $f$ can be extended to a partial function which is Turing reducible to $g$ in the sense of Sasso \cite{Sas75}.
+It might be better to call this ``$f$ is Turing sub-reducible to $g$'', as suggested by Madore \cite{Mad12}.
+Essentially the same reducibility notion (on any partial combinatory algebra) has also been studied, e.g.~in van Oosten \cite{vO06}.} if, in a $g$-relative computation $\varphi^g$ as described above, if $x\in{\rm dom}(f)$ then, along any path of the nondeterministic computation $\varphi^g$, the computation halts and outputs a solution for $f(x)$.
+For the details of the definition, see e.g.~\cite{HiJo16,Kih21} and Definition \ref{def:game-Turing-Weihrauch-reducibility}.
 The importance of this concept will be discussed later.